JackShew/cs326-final-delta/docs/final.md

 **Division of Labor**

+Jack: Started Milestone 3 with programmatically rendering all dish elements in anticipation for mongoDB backend.
+After Jayden got mongo on app.js, I was able to get all the CRUD endpoints up and running on the backend while also rendering all frontend elements from the db.

+Jayden: Set up Mongo database and connected it to the app, implemented initial post dish post requst, and set up login and submit with database compatibility.

 **Conclusion**

 Conclusion: A conclusion describing your team’s experience in working on this project.
 This should include what you learned through the design and implementation process, the difficulties you encountered, what your team would have liked to know before starting the project that would have helped you later, and any other technical hurdles that your team encountered.